 |Amanita phalloides: note yellow color on stipe and inner volva||Young Amanita phalloides: scarily similar to an edible Coccora|

 In the greater Bay Area, Amanita phalloides can be found at all times of the year.
 Death Caps are most abundant during the heart of our fall and early winter rainy season, but they can also appear through late spring, and even during our rainless summers, in areas of coastal fog drip or in stands of irrigated oaks.
-According to Dr. Anne Pringle of Harvard University, who has been studying this phenomenon, Death Caps in California are considered to be the first recorded instance of an invasive mycorrhizal mushroom (there are many instances of saprobic mushrooms spreading into new areas, especially into man-made habitats like wood chip beds).
+According to Dr. Anne Pringle (formerly at Harvard University, now at University of Wisconsin, Madison) who has been studying this phenomenon, Death Caps in California are considered to be the first recorded instance of an invasive mycorrhizal mushroom (there are many instances of saprobic mushrooms spreading into new areas, especially into man-made habitats like wood chip beds).

-Benjamin Wolfe, a student in the Pringle Laboratory at Harvard, has discovered that Amanita phalloides look and behave differently in California.
+Dr. Benjamin Wolfe (former post-doc in the Pringle Laboratory at Harvard, now at Tufts University) has discovered that Amanita phalloides look and behave differently in California.
 They form the largest fruit bodies here of any found worldwide, and they are prolific fruiters, with dozens of mushrooms sometimes found beneath one host tree.
 They also produce unusually abundant mycorrhizal associations.
 Most hyphal/root connections, including those of phalloides in their native land, can be difficult to locate.
 California Death Caps have mycorrhizal nodes that are readily located on the roots of their host trees.
 It is theorized that they may be crowding out native species, although that theory has not been substantiated.
 There is also a question as to whether or not these mushrooms are “cheating” their host tree, by taking sugars without giving much back in return, but this has also proved to be quite difficult to study, either in the lab or the field.